paperjack93/GodotBitmapfontEasy/README.md

 The /etc folder is unused and only temporary for legacy reference.

+# project structure

+## File structure
+`src/main/docker`
+Docker files for different compile settings.
+Dockerfile.jvm is currently in use.

+`src/main/java/com/dashur/integration/commons`
+The Dashur API implementation

+`src/main/java/com/dashur/integration/extw/connectors`
+The operator specific integration code

+## operator connector
+A connector has four major component classes

+The endpoints implemented by the operator `*clientService.java` Configuration `*Configuration.java`
+Dashur required endpoints `*ConnectorServiceImpl.java` Operator required endpoints `*Controller.java`

+The classes that define the communication data can be found in the operator `data` folder.

+# Redis server and Pro Redisson

+A local redis server for caching tokens must be set up and configured in application.properties.
+The client implementation in extw-integ uses Pro Redisson and requires a license.

 # code-with-quarkus Project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.